Jayden-Briffa/thecaloriecounter/kcal-api/README.md

 | dateConsumed | When the food was consumed | '2025-04-08' | required |

 ### PUT /:consumedId
-Updates the consumed food log with the given ID and returns it {...}
+Updates the consumed food log with the given ID and returns it {Consumed_Food: ...}

 The following values should be provided in the request body:
 | Value name | Description | Example | Requirement |